-I personally use the automatic (and free) Personal Capital to track my net worth for me – my accounts are associated, and it pulls everything into one dashboard.
+I personally use the automatic (and free) Empower to track my net worth for me – my accounts are associated, and it pulls everything into one dashboard.

 But when I did this by hand?
 I used to update once a year.
 I would recommend you do the same.

 One last method that I personally have not used before, but that is really intriguing to me, is tracking your finances in a bullet journal.

 There are tons of free ideas out there for how to do this, and I’ve even written an article pulling together 8 bullet journal savings tracker ideas that caught my eye.

 As for tracking expenses, budgets, financial goals and more, check out this article on tracking your finances in a bullet journal.

 How to keep track of money on paper?
 I hope I’ve shown you that you can keep track of most parts of your money life with good ol’ printable worksheets and a pen.
 Again, I encourage you to print out the worksheets you choose from above, and create yourself a money binder (it’s one of my most powerful personal money management tips).
 Having all of this in one place will make it more likely you’ll keep up with things, plus will help you to see a more total picture of your financial life.